AmpersandTarski/documentation/modeling/transaction theory.md

 ```
 CONCEPT Stack -- set of all stacks
 CONCEPT NonEmptyStack -- all stacks that are non-empty
-CLASSIFY NonEmptySubstack ISA Stack
+CLASSIFY NonEmptyStack ISA Stack
 CONCEPT Item -- items for in the stack
-RELATION item :: NonEmptySubstack -> Item
+RELATION item :: NonEmptyStack -> Item
-RELATION substack :: NonEmptySubstack -> Stack
+RELATION substack :: NonEmptyStack -> Stack
 RULE 'EmptyStack' = I[Stack] - I[NonEmptyStack]
--- implicit rule: element EmptyStack exists
+-- implicit rule: element EmptyStack exists in Stack
 RELATION topStack :: ONE -> Stack
 RULE topStack;V[Stack] = topStack;substack*
 ```

-Both relations are functions, so every nonempty stack has an item and a substack.
-The first rule states that there is precisely one stack that is not nonempty, and it is the EmptyStack.
+Since relations `item` and `substack` are functions, every nonempty stack has an item and a substack.
+The first rule states that there is precisely one stack that is not nonempty, which we call the EmptyStack.
 Typing ensures that the EmptyStack can have no substacks.
 The second rule states that every stack is (transitively) a substack of the topStack.
 Consequently, the empty stack is (transitively) a substack of the topStack, hence all stacks are free of cycles.

 If we add an interface to this example, we will be able to describe stacks at run-time.
 They do not necessarily behave as stacks.
-For instance, we can change items that are not at the head of a stack.
+For instance, we can change items that are not at the top of a stack.

 How do we want to specify this problem in a future version of Ampersand?
 I want it to fit in the philosophy of Ampersand, especially:
 1. strongly and statically typed;